Lotzyprod/quake-3-map-to-blender/README.md

 (all edits can be patched back into the BSP)

 - Import MD3 files
-- Export MD3 files with custom normals (e.g. for smooth shading. see attached video and more about MD3 models)
+- Export MD3 files with custom normals

 How to install: